TUDelft-books/CSBB-textbook/book/Quarter1/Week1_2.md

 ## Weekly Submitted Assignments:

 ### Group
-Group Chapter (1-2 pages)
+Group Charter (1-2 pages)
 ### Individual
 How does your background (cultural, educational, family) inform your perspectives?

 ## References